We had an internal conversation the other day about billable hours and tracking time.

 1,800 (workable hours in a year)

-Of course, the percentage of time that should be spent on billable work decreases the further up the ladder you go (which is why the leader is at 40 percent) because the idea is, with more experience, your team is bringing in new business or growing clients organically, which makes up for their lost billable time.
+Of course, the percentage of time that should be spent on billable work decreases the further up the ladder you go (which is why the leader is at 33 percent), but this gives you a great starting point.

 The Importance of Tracking Time